IvanSpirandelli/Programming-Exercises-for-Computational-Topology/README.md

 # computational_topology_exercises
-This repository contains the exercises that were given to the students of the course "Computational Topology" at University of Potsdam in 2022.
+This repository contains exercises that were given to students of the course "Computational Topology" at University of Potsdam in 2022.
 The course was taught by Prof. Myf Evans.
 The courses contents were based on Herbert Edelsbrunners "Computational Topology: An Introduction."

+The exercises introduced the students to the Julia programming language and asked them to implement algorithms discussed in the lecture.